 Special Rules: Select one fighter to work this territory.
 Roll a dice when collecting income.
 If the result is a 6, the controlling gang may add a free Juve to their gang roster.
 Equipment must be supplied by the controlling gang.
+Cawdor players may only add Bonepickers in this manner.

 Upgrade 2 - A Better Class of Thug: Instead of a Juve, the controlling gang may now freely recruit a Ganger.
+Cawdor players can choose either type of Brethren to include.